httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 are presented here in CamelCase, such as "HttpOnly" or "SameSite", any case is accepted.
 E.x.: "httponly", "Httponly", "hTTPoNLY", etc.

-Servers SHOULD NOT include more than one Set-Cookie header field in the same response with the same cookie-name.
+Servers MUST NOT include more than one Set-Cookie header field in the same response with the same cookie-name.
 (See {{set-cookie}} for how user agents handle this case.)